cycfi/elements/docs/setup.md

 If successful, cmake will generate Unix Make files in the build directory.

-### Using [CLion]:
+### Using CLion

-Simply open the CMakeLists.txt file using CLion and build the project.
+Simply open the CMakeLists.txt file using [CLion] and build the project.

 -------------------------------------------------------------------------------